 If you’re a fan of blue blooms, this is one to add to your collection.
 It grows wild in wetlands across North America, but can easily be transplanted or cultivated in home gardens.

-Plant these in full sunlight around your pond’s edges where it’ll have wet feet, but not be fully submerged.
+Plant these in full sunlight around your water garden or pond’s edges where it’ll have wet feet, but not be fully submerged.

 7. Mosquito Fern (Azolla pinnata)

 This species grows so thickly across the water’s surface that it prevents mosquitoes from laying eggs, hence its name.
 It matures into a carpet of deep reddish brown, and it’s such a beneficial nitrogen fixer that it can be harvested and used as green manure in your vegetable beds.

 8. Cardinal Flower (Lobelia cardinalis)

 Colour lovers will adore this species, which boasts stunning red-flowered spikes in late summer and early autumn.
 Plant in the wet soil about 12” away from the water’s edge, where it will stay damp, but not flooded.
 Then sit back and watch it attract butterflies and hummingbirds to your space.

 This tropical species will only thrive if you live in hardiness zones 8-12.
 It’s a floating bog plant that spread its mosaic-like leaves across the surface.
 That said, it’s another one of those water plants that will take over if allowed to.
 Plant in individual pots and submerge them to avoid a complete takeover.